Ishmam156/LinkedIn-Post-Extractor-Extension/README.md

 ## Features

-- Download all posts from any LinkedIn profile (when viewing their "All Activity" page)
+- Download all posts from your LinkedIn profile (when viewing their "All Activity" page)
 - Exports data as both JSON and CSV
 - No installation required—just load the unpacked extension in Chrome
 - 100% local, privacy-first